ryvn-mango/aws-privatelink/README.md

 datadog = {
-  enabled         = bool                # Enable Datadog endpoints endpoints       = list(string)        # Optional: specific endpoints (defaults to all) region_override = string              # Optional: override region if cluster not in Datadog region }
+  enabled         = bool                # Enable Datadog endpoints endpoints       = list(string)        # Optional: specific endpoints (defaults to all) region_override = string              # Optional: override region if not in a supported Datadog region }
 ```